Our Programs

 Activism Program

-“Research indicates that the country is not likely to escape its historic cycles of violence and racial oppression without addressing this painful and troubled history” – Yes Magazine
+“Research indicates that the country is not likely to escape its historic cycles of violence and racial oppression without addressing this painful and troubled history.”

-Starting with community activism in St. Louis following the shooting of 18 year old Michael Brown JR. the protests that followed and the anger it generated throughout the community, we have engaged in stories that galvanize thoughtful, empathetic and educated allies for Black and communities of color.
-Over the years, the Truth Telling Project’s Activism program has hosted seminars, commissions and hearings, encouraging communites nationwide to listen, participate and bear witness to black and communities of color.
+In response to the shooting of 18-year-old Michael Brown Jr. in Ferguson, Missouri, and the ensuing protests and anger generated throughout the community, The Truth Telling Project (TTP) began using the power of stories to connect with and galvanize thoughtful, empathetic, educated allies for Black and Brown communities.
+Over the years, our Activism program has also hosted seminars, commissions, and hearings, encouraging communities nationwide to listen, bear witness to, and take supportive action in response to truth telling about injustice.
 Our programs honor and provide financial support to the ongoing work of activists committed to change across the country.

 Education Program

-We are committed to transformative and participatory education in our schools, communities, organizations, and within our Network.
-We educate ourselves in the most current thinking and actions about decolonialism, anti-racism, queer affirmative and state-sanctioned violence.
-We provide engaged, radical, and participatory learning opportunities for our Networks.
-We nurture healing within communities that experience police violence with the hope for broader reconciliation.
+The Truth Telling Project is committed to transformative education in our schools, communities, organizations, and other networks.
+Educating ourselves in the most current thinking and action to do with decolonialism, anti-racist and queer affirmative work, and state-sanctioned violence, we provide engaged, radical, and participatory learning opportunities for our networks.
+We also nurture healing within communities that experience police violence with the hope for broader reconciliation.

 Policy Program

-Our Policy Program includes organizing for support for HR40 Commission to Study and Develop Reparation Proposals for African-Americans Act, the call for abolishing white supremacy, defunding the police, ending police brutality and the demand for voting rights and free and fair elections.
+Our Policy Program includes organizing support for HR40: Commission to Study and Develop Reparation Proposals for African-Americans Act, the call for abolishing white supremacy, defunding the police, ending police brutality, removing and replacing racist monuments, and the demand for voting rights and free and fair elections.

-We uplift faith-based, healing and ethically centered frameworks that demand accountability to the history and current world created by slavery.
-We aim to create a culture of reparations that emerges from spiritual practice, transformative education and action.
+We uplift faith-based and ethically centered frameworks that demand accountability due to the history and current world created by slavery.
+We set out to create a culture of reparations that emerges from spiritual practice, transformative education, and action.